gasb150/game_style/README.md

 I create a rails app, according to [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio) design [liFEsTlye](https://www.behance.net/gallery/14554909/liFEsTlye-Mobile-version), the user logs in to the app, the user is presented with the homepage

-Each page uses the same top menu and footer, include links to pages that are implemented: Home, articles categories, write an article, and sing out. with featured article, with the biggest number of votes, with full-width image and title in the first row of home page.
+Each page uses the same top menu and footer, include links to pages that are implemented: Home, articles categories, write an article, and sing out. with a featured article, with the biggest number of votes, with a full-width image and title in the first row of the home page.

 List all categories in order of priority.
 Displayed as a square with its name on the top and its most recent article's title at the bottom.
 The background image is the image of the most recent article in this category.